Software-Improvement-Group/sigridci/docs/usermanagement.md

 User management in Sigrid
 ===========================================

-When managing user access to Sigrid we need to consider both Authentication (can you enter?) and Authorisation (what can you can see).
+When managing user access to Sigrid we need to consider both Authentication (can you enter?) and Authorisation (what can you can see?).
 - Authentication is the step where users are allowed to enter the platform.
 After Authenication is succesful,
 - Authorisation defines which user can access which analysis results.